Information for UAF Departments

 - Immigration 101 Training Manual

-- Individuals in each immigration category are sponsored by UAF
+- Individuals in each immigration category may be sponsored by UAF

-- Each category must be resident in Fairbanks
+- Each category must be resident in Fairbanks, some exceptions may apply but MUST be authorized in advance

 - Dependents must remain with the primary visa holder